 SECTION 1 The primary purpose of the Chapter is to promote the education of its members for the improvement and development of their capabilities relating to the security of information systems, pursuant to Section 501(c)(3) of the 1954 Internal Revenue Code.

 More specifically the objectives of the Association are (a) to promote the education of, and help expand the knowledge and skills of its members in the interrelated fields of information systems security, and information or data processing; (b) to encourage a free exchange of information security techniques, approaches, and problem solving by its members; (c) to provide adequate communication to keep members abreast of current events in information processing and security which can be beneficial to them and their employers; and (d) to communicate to management, and to systems and information processing professionals the importance of establishing controls necessary to ensure the secure organization and utilization of information processing resources.

 SECTION 1.
-Membership in the Chapter is based upon the member’s having primary an interest or active involvement in information systems security in the educational, private or public sector, as evidenced by their membership in ISSA, Inc and their selection of the Los Angeles chapter.
+Membership in the Chapter is based upon the member’s having an interest or active involvement in information systems security, as evidenced by their membership in ISSA, Inc and their selection of the Los Angeles chapter.

 BOARD OF DIRECTORS

 SECTION 1 The Board of Directors shall consist of: President, Vice President, Secretary, Treasurer,